-- Remove mortgage insurance.
+Remove mortgage insurance.
 Do you have an FHA loan?
-If so, you may already be aware that you must pay Mortgage Insurance Premium (MIP) for as long as you have your FHA loan, if you put less than 10% down on the home.
+If so, you may already be aware that you must pay a Mortgage Insurance Premium (MIP) for as long as you have your FHA loan, if you put less than 10% down on the home.
 Many homeowners hold their FHA loans only until they reach 20% equity, then refinance to a conventional loan.
 This allows them to forgo the mortgage insurance requirement and save money.

     - Take cash out of your property.
 A cash-out refinance allows you to accept a loan with a higher principal balance than you owe and take the rest out in cash.
 The cash you get from a cash-out refinance can help you pay off debt, cover home repair costs and more.

     The lender will ask you for some financial documentation, order an appraisal and underwrite your loan.
 You’ll then get a Closing Disclosure that includes your new loan terms and the costs you need to cover.
-Finally, attend a closing meeting with your lender, sign on your new loan and start making payments.
+Finally, attend a closing meeting with a settlement agent, sign on your new loan and start making payments.

     Your Options For Refinancing With Bad Credit

     Your credit score plays a major role in your ability to get a refinance.
 Certain lenders may not be able to give you a loan if your score is too low.
 However, there are a few options for refinancing with a credit score that’s less than ideal.

     1. Apply With A Non-Occupying Co-Client

     In this situation, your lender considers both of your credit scores, income and assets when they underwrite your loan.
 Depending on the type of loan you get, your co-client may need to also be on the title of your home.

     Applying for a refinance with a co-client can give you a boost but remember that there are some strings attached.
 Your refinance provider can pursue your co-client for the money if you fail to pay back your loan.
 Make sure you can handle your payments every month before you apply for a refinance — and make sure to maintain a great relationship with your co-client.